 In April 1998, Toshihiro Ono was commissioned to create a tie-in prequel manga about Mewtwo's birth.
 He was given some advance information about the film from which to draw inspiration, including the movie script, but was otherwise given freedom to write his own plot.
-The resulting manga, titled Mewtwo Strikes Back even though it's mostly a prequel, was completed by the end of May, and it was released in the July 1998 issue of CoroCoro Comic, which came out on July 15, a few days before Mewtwo Strikes Back began playing in Japanese theaters, on July 18.
+The resulting manga, titled Mewtwo Strikes Back (even though it's mostly a prequel), was completed by the end of May, and it was released in the July 1998 issue of CoroCoro Comic, which came out on July 15, a few days before Mewtwo Strikes Back began playing in Japanese theaters, on July 18.

-In the audio drama, Team Rocket wants to obtain the phantom Pokemon Mew, the rarest and most powerful Pokemon.
+In the audio drama, Team Rocket wants to obtain the phantom Pokémon Mew, the rarest and most powerful Pokémon.
 We follow the story of the previous Team Rocket boss, known by the fandom as Madame Boss (Giovanni's mother), and a Team Rocket agent, Miyamoto (Jessie's mother).
 Madame Boss sends Miyamoto on an expedition to find Mew in South America - she does see Mew, but is ultimately unsuccessful.
 Years later, an excavation uncovers a fossilized hair of Mew, and Team Rocket, now under the leadership of Giovanni, obtains this valuable fossil.
 Giovanni commissions Dr. Fuji to create an enhanced clone of Mew.
 Fuji agrees for the sake of his real motivation: obtaining funding for his project to clone his own deceased daughter, Ai, and having access to Mew's DNA to give "Aitwo" the lifeforce needed to survive.
 Mewtwo starts his life as a child in a test tube near Aitwo.
 Mewtwo and Aitwo become friends, but ultimately Aitwo does not survive the cloning process.
 Mewtwo is distraught by the death of his friend and the callous way that Dr. Fuji discusses creating another copy of her, to the point that the scientists sedate him to keep his psychic powers from destroying the laboratory.
 Later, Mewtwo does not remember these events, and as he follows Giovanni's warped value system, he believes himself to be the strongest being ever, one that has never cried.

 Shudo was not the kind of person to talk down to children, and the plot of the audio drama tackles themes that are surprisingly dark for a piece of media made with a younger audience in mind.
 Mewtwo and Aitwo sing about numbers as part of recognizing that they are clones.
 They talk about wanting cake and milk, but not being able to have it as science experiments inside the fluid-filled test-tubes.
 Just, holy shit.
-There is nothing else quite like The Birth of Mewtwo audio drama in Pokémon.
+There is nothing else quite like The Birth of Mewtwo in Pokémon.

 The circumstances around the birth of the audio drama were quite relevant.
 At that time, the anime team was absorbed in the fallout of the Porygon incident, in which an episode of the Pokémon anime featuring Porygon was thought to have caused seizures across its audience in Japan.
 The show was put on hold, the higher-ups were busy with PR and whatnot, and Shudo was left to his own devices to write whatever he wanted for the upcoming Pokémon movie, apparently completely unsupervised.
 No wonder Mewtwo Strikes Back is so unexpectedly hardcore.
 It seems like this climate was also responsible for the audio drama being even more hardcore.
 It might be also why Shudo ended up writing something that the team had already commissioned someone else to write.
 It seems like Shudo had pretty much complete freedom to follow his muse wherever it went.

-In Japan, the "full version" of Mewtwo Strikes Back is treated as the most final, ultimate version of the movie - superseding the theatrical release, which is now almost impossible to find.
+In Japan, the "full version" of Mewtwo Strikes Back is treated as the most final, ultimate version of the movie - superseding the theatrical release, and now the theatrical release is almost impossible to find.
 So, to the Japanese fandom, Mewtwo Strikes Back begins with the animated version of The Birth of Mewtwo.